Adamskoullos/react-next-guide/core/react-router.md

 ### Outlet

 If we want to use sub-pages or tabs within a parent page we can use `Outlet` a kind of slot.
-To do this we need to nest the child routes `:course` within the parent route:
+To do this we need to nest the child routes `:id` within the parent route:

 ```js
 <Routes>